 Russian State TV Ridicules Elena for 6 Minutes on National News

-Russian state TV couldn’t stomach my request for Ukrainian citizenship from Ukraine’s new president, so they came up with a lampoon where they ridiculed our story of escape from Russia.
-The 6 minute news report, called "A Russian asks Zelensky for Ukrainian citizenship in hope of finding happiness with her partner" was aired on Rossia-24 state TV on April 29, 2019.
+Russian state TV came up with a lampoon where they ridiculed our story of escape from Russia.
+The 6 minute news report, called "A Russian asks Zelensky for citizenship in Ukraine in a hope to find hapiness with her Canadian partner", was aired on Rossia-24 state TV on April 29, 2019.
 They did all this without a single word from Meg and I.

 ANCHORMAN: Vladimir Putin advised Vladimir Zelensky to begin with Georgians, not Russians in his response to Ukraine's president elect's promise to issue Ukrainian passports to all Russian citizens and to anybody who is willing to fight for freedom.

 In this light Russian leader suggested to give back Ukrainian passport to ex-Georgian, Mikhail Saakashvili.
-But, speaking seriously, Mr. Putin welcomed this kind of passport exchange between Moscow and Kiev.
+But, speaking seriously, Mr. Putin welcomed this kind of passport exchange between Moscow and Kyiv.